Doing Business in Brazil

 The international treaties concerning social security issues executed by Brazil aim at assuring the Social Security rights as set forth in the laws of both agreeing countries, specified in the corresponding agreement, to the workers and legal dependents, whether residing or temporarily established in other agreeing countries.

-Currently, the following treaties are in force: Germany, Belgium, Green Cape, Canada, Chile, Spain, United States, France, Greece, Italy, Japan, Luxemburg, Portugal, IBEROAMERICAN (Bolivia, El Salvador, Ecuador,) MERCOSUR (Argentina, Paraguay and Uruguay), South Korea, Quebec and Switzerland.
+Currently, the following treaties are in force: Germany, Belgium, Green Cape, Canada, Chile, Spain, United States, France, Greece, Italy, Japan, Luxemburg, Portugal, IBEROAMERICAN (Bolivia, El Salvador, Ecuador,) MERCOSUR (Argentina, Paraguay and Uruguay), South Korea, Quebec, Switzerland and Mozambique.

-Recently, Brazils has signed new treaties which are still pending confirmation by the congress of both countries, such as Bulgaria, Israel and Mozambique.
+Recently, Brazils has signed new treaties which are still pending confirmation by the congress of both countries, such as Bulgaria, Israel and Czech Republic.

 In case of temporary transfer, the treaties may represent that the expatriate remains registered only before the social security system of the original country, being exempt from the payment of contributions in the expatriation country.